kbengine/kbengine/kbe/src/lib/python/Doc/library/tkinter.rst

    displayed.
 You can use these :mod:`tkinter` functions to access these special points in text widgets:

-   AtEnd()
-      refers to the last position in the text

-   AtInsert()
-      refers to the point where the text cursor is

-   AtSelFirst()
-      indicates the beginning point of the selected text

-   AtSelLast()
-      denotes the last point of the selected text and finally

-   At(x[, y])
-      refers to the character at pixel location *x*, *y* (with *y* not used in the case of a text entry widget, which contains a single line of text).

 Text widget indexes
    The index notation for Text widgets is very rich and is best described in the Tk man pages.